 What are managed services?

 For example, Customer Experience as a Service (CXaaS) is a cloud-based customer solution for planning, designing, and executing activities that encompass all parts of the customer experience.
 CXaaS operations are typically managed by a third-party partner on behalf of a brand.
-A CXaaS managed services provider offers end-to-end management of CX and employee experience operations and continuous optimization for global talent (e.g., recruiting, onboarding and training), technology, consulting and implementation services.
+A CXaaS managed services provider offers end-to-end management of CX and employee experience operations and continuous optimisation for global talent (e.g., recruiting, onboarding and training), technology, consulting and implementation services.

 What are the top reasons to work with a managed services provider?